 Perform Keyword Optimization

 Don’t neglect the importance of keyword optimization.
-Effective keyword implementation can significantly enhance the visibility of your blog on the major search engines, increasing your chances of attracting higher quality organic traffic.
-For maximum SEO value, you should incorporate keywords into the names of image files, in alt tags, headlines, and URLs.
+Effective keyword implementation can significantly enhance the visibility of your blog on major search engines, which increases your chances of attracting higher quality organic traffic.
+For maximum SEO value, you should incorporate keywords into the names of image files, alt tags, headlines, and URLs.

 Use Compelling CTAs

 Have a compelling CTA.
-Whether or not you want your blog’s readers to do something that will profit you directly (such as purchasing your product, for example), adding a CTA is always a good idea.
+Whether or not you want your blog’s readers to do something that will profit you directly, such as purchasing your product, adding a CTA is always a good idea.
 Even a link to another blog entry will keep your readers engaged while moving them along the conversion path.

-It will benefit you to put some effort into making your CTAs as compelling and as convincing as possible.
+You will benefit from putting some effort into making your CTAs as compelling and convincing as possible.
 If your CTA doesn’t generate the desired response, experiment with different wordings and placements.
 Simply changing the color of a CTA can increase conversions.

 Add a Subscribe Button

 Make it easy for readers to stay updated on your latest content.
-You can use an email “subscribe” button for this purpose, which opens up another avenue for content distribution.
+To do this, you can use an email subscribe button, which opens up another avenue for content distribution.

 Properly Use Links and Buttons

-A word on using links or buttons: don’t just assume that your links will work correctly.
-Always check to make sure that it directs readers where you want them to go.
+Don’t assume that your links will work correctly.
+Always check to make sure that they direct readers where you want them to go.
 Don’t be afraid to move things around for maximum visibility and access either.
-Positioning is a lot more important than you might think, and it could spell the difference between a link that is frequently clicked on and one that people ignore.
+Positioning is a lot more important than you might think, and it could mean the difference between a link that people frequently click on and one that they ignore.

 Schedule Your Posts

-Figure out the best time for to publish your content.
+Figure out the best time to publish your content.
 The optimal time varies and depends on your audience, but a study conducted by the Science of Social Timing shows that most readers access their favorite blogs in the morning around 11 a.m.
-EST. Content posted on Mondays and Thursdays at 9:30 a.m. also has a higher likelihood of being read, too.
+EST. Content posted on Mondays and Thursdays at 9:30 a.m. also has a higher likelihood of being read.

 Content Distribution Strategy Tips for Your Social Media Content

 In many ways, content distribution for social media is an entirely different discipline unto itself.
-In other ways, it shares many similarities with content distribution in general and as it applies to distribution on other channels.
-Here are some ideas on how you can more effectively utilize social media for content distribution.
+In other ways, it shares many similarities with content distribution in general, especially as it applies to distribution on other channels.
+Here are some ideas for how you can more effectively use social media for content distribution.

 As with most other aspects of content distribution, knowing your audience is essential for effective social media marketing.
-Thorough research is necessary for determining where your audience spends a significant portion of their social media time and what drives them to perform specific actions.
-Familiarity with your audience also enables you to focus your efforts on beneficial channels rather than wasting time on those that your potential customers never use; this is where your buyer persona is going to play an important role.
+Thorough research is necessary to determine where your audience spends a significant portion of their social media time and what drives them to perform specific actions.
+Familiarity with your audience also enables you to focus your efforts on beneficial channels rather than waste time on those that your potential customers never use.
+This is where your buyer persona is going to play an important role.

-Strive for a more personalized social media presence.
-It’s easy enough to post content on your social media channel, whether it be original content that you have created yourself or something that you share from other providers.
+Strive to create a more personalized social media presence.
+It’s easy enough to post content on your social media channels, whether it is original content that you created yourself or something that you share from other providers.
 But the most impactful types of content tend to be those that forge emotional connections with audiences.
 A genuine and engaging social media presence will do a lot more for your brand than the most calculated marketing campaign.
-Be someone that your audience can latch on to and relate with, and they will be much more receptive to your message.
+If you can be someone that your audience can latch on to and relate with, they will be much more receptive to your message.
 Always, always, always solve a problem for your audience!

 Don’t underestimate the power of reposting.
-Whether your own content or that which is generated by others, reposted content has tremendous potential to go far and wide, and reach more people than the original audience.
+Whether it’s your own content or content generated by others, reposted content has tremendous potential to reach more people than just the original audience.

 Why Your Content Distribution Strategy Needs Visuals

-For better or worse, the present-day marketing arena is a visually-driven one, in which visual content most generally preferable to text content.
-Photos, videos, infographics, illustrations, diagrams, and even charts – these are all visual forms that your content can take, and they can be the most powerful and compelling tools in your content distribution arsenal.
+For better or worse, the present-day marketing arena is a visually-driven one in which people prefer visual content to text content.
+Photos, videos, infographics, illustrations, diagrams and charts are all visual forms that your content can take.
+They can be the most powerful and compelling tools in your content distribution arsenal.

-Technological innovations, such as faster internet and more powerful and more sophisticated mobile devices, are partly responsible for the popularity of visual content.
+Technological innovations such as faster internet connections and more powerful and more sophisticated mobile devices are partly responsible for the popularity of visual content.
 Your audience probably consists mostly of people that frequently access visual content on social media and video sharing channels.
-Adopting a content distribution strategy in which visuals plays a significant role will always work out to your advantage.
+Adopting a content distribution strategy in which visuals play a significant role will always work out to your advantage.

 As with personalized content, visuals help forge an emotional connection between you – the content provider – and the audience.
-Many people find it much easier to relate to a funny, interesting, or otherwise engaging video than to a wall of text.
-Once you secure that connection, you have a much better chance of your message hitting the mark and getting your audience to follow your CTA.
+Many people find it much easier to relate to a funny, interesting or otherwise engaging video than to a wall of text.
+Once you secure that connection, your message has a much better chance of hitting its mark and getting your audience to follow your CTA.

 Visual content also tends to be a much more effective tool for enhancing and clarifying a message.
-Visuals give your audience something to latch on to, making the content more memorable than a few lines of copy – even a catchy slogan.
-The fact that videos tend to be shared and viewed repeatedly further increases the potential for brand recall and message retention.
+Visuals give your audience something to latch on to, making the content more memorable than a few lines of copy or a catchy slogan.
+The fact that videos tend to be shared and viewed repeatedly further increases their potential for brand recall and message retention.

-Finally, visual content has tremendous potential to generate and drive leads, due to their high engagement potential.
+Finally, due to its high engagement potential, visual content has tremendous power to generate and drive leads.
 By maintaining consistency among several types of visual content across multiple channels, you will expand the reach of your brand considerably.

 Working With a Team of Content Marketing Experts